-6. After the router has powered up, verify that the power and Internet LEDs are both lit.
-Please skip to "Configuration" on page 13 to configure your router and use the manual setup procedure to configure your network and wireless settings.
-If you did not connect to the Internet, use the "Internet Connection Setup Wizard" on page 32).
+6. After the router has powered up, verify that the power (green) and Internet (orange or green) LEDs are both lit.
+Skip to "Configuration" on page 13 to learn about your configuration options.
+If you initially choose not to connect to the Internet, later you can use the "Internet Connection Setup Wizard" on page 32.